openactive/openactive-test-suite/packages/openactive-broker-microservice/README.md

     "OrderProposalsFeed (auth:secondary)": { /* ... */ },
   },
   "orphans": {
-    /* Tracks the number of items which have been harvested from the ScheduledSession or Slot feeds, where their corresponding parent SessionSeries or FacilityUse has not (yet) been harvested.
+    // Tracks the number of Orphans, according to the data that Broker currently has.
-    If all feeds have been harvested and there are orphans, this indicates that there may be a problem with the Booking System's data. */ "children": "0 of 13042 (0.00%)"
+    "children": "0 of 13042 (0.00%)"
   },
   "totalOpportunitiesHarvested": 13042,